-Here it should be clarified that the concept of randomness is used here with a meaning different from the most common.
-According to the common dichotomous view, natural processes are composed of two different, usually additive, parts or components-deterministic (signal) and random (noise).
+Here it should be clarified that the concept of randomness is used herein with a meaning different from the most common.
+According to the common dichotomous view, natural processes are composed of two different, usually additive, parts or components deterministic (signal) and random (noise).
 At large time scales, randomness is cancelled out and does not produce change.
 Thus, according to the common view, only an exceptional forcing can produce a long-term change.
 In contrast, in the view adopted here and better explained in Koutsoyiannis (2010), randomness is none other than unpredictability.
 Randomness and determinism coexist and are not separable.
 Deciding which of the two dominates is simply a matter of specifying the time horizon and scale of the prediction.
-At long time horizons (where the specific length depends on the system) all is random-and not static.
+For long time horizons (where the specific length depends on the system), all is random-and not static.

-Interestingly, Heraclitus who became mostly known for his apophthegms about Change also pronounced that randomness dominates: "Time is a child playing, throwing dice".
-Such view was also promoted by Karl Popper as reflected in the motto in the Introduction.
-However, excepting quantum physics, the dominant scientific view still identifies science with determinism and banishes randomness as an unwanted "noise".
-In the antipode of Heraclitus, Albert Einstein's aphorism "I am convinced that He does not throw dice" has been the emblem of the dominance of determinism in modern science.
+Interestingly, Heraclitus, who became known mostly for his apophthegms about change, also pronounced that randomness dominates: "Time is a child playing, throwing dice."
+Such a view was also promoted by Karl Popper, as reflected in the motto at the beginning of this paper.
+However, excepting quantum physics, the dominant scientific view still identifies science with determinism and banishes randomness